shakna-israel/damned/README.md

 ### What!?

-Well, it's been done before.
+Well, it has been done before.
 Like [Shell Curses](https://www.ibm.com/developerworks/aix/library/au-shellcurses/index.html), implemented in ksh.

 Partly, I've made this because I can.